 The one notable exception?
 St. Louis, Missouri, which has had a longstanding obsession with Provel cheese, a processed mix of Swiss, provolone and cheddar.
-This fixation makes sense, considering the cheese got its start in the city; in fact, outside River City, it must be sold under the name “St. Louis-style cheese.”
+This fixation makes sense, considering the cheese got its start in the city.
+Outside River City, it must be sold under the name “St. Louis-style cheese.”

 Provel is the key ingredient in the beloved “St. Louis-style pizza,” pictured here, that's sold at Imo’s Pizza (and other pizzerias in town that have followed suit).
 Imo’s actually has locations throughout the Midwest, but the original outpost in the heart of St. Louis is the best place to go to try this regional classic.

-Not surprisingly, cheddar dominates in this category, with consumption hitting about 11.07 pounds per capita, with the other American cheeses reaching about 3.99 pounds combined.
-Ranging from mild to extra sharp, cheddar often comes out on top in surveysasking Americans to pick their favorite cheese (because it’s perfection, obviously).
+Not surprisingly, cheddar dominates in this category, with consumption hitting about 11.4 pounds per capita, with the other American cheeses reaching around 4 pounds combined.
+Ranging from mild to extra sharp, cheddar is simply perfection.

 Colby is pretty similar to cheddar, including in color, but is softer and milder.
-And Monterey jack cheese (often shortened to just "jack") is a white variety that originated with Mexican Franciscan friars in Monterey, California that’s known for its mellow flavor — though those looking for a kick can turn to its spicy cousin of pepper Jack.
+And Monterey jack cheese (often shortened to just "jack") is a white variety that originated with Mexican Franciscan friars in Monterey, California.
+It's known for its mellow flavor — though those looking for a kick can turn to its spicy cousin, pepper Jack.

 All are fantastically popular for a reason.

 The majority of cheddar is produced in Wisconsin, and the state is a must-visit for aficionados of this glorious cheese.
-There are cheese shops galore if you want to try different cheddars on their own, or you can hit up one (or more!) of several restaurants and cafes serving cheddar-starring dishes, including grilled-cheese sandwiches at places like Uber Tap Room & Cheese Bar in Milwaukee and Alchemy in Madison, and cheddar mac ‘n’ cheese at restaurants including Macs in Wisconsin Dells.
+There are cheese shops galore if you want to try different cheddars on their own, or you can hit up one (or more!) of several restaurants and cafes serving cheddar-starring dishes, including grilled-cheese sandwiches at places like Alchemy in Madison, and cheddar mac ‘n’ cheese at restaurants including MACS in Wisconsin Dells.

 Want to go wild?
-Try Appleton Beer Factory in Appleton, which serves a Beer and Bacon Mac & Cheese Sandwich (yes, you read that right) or Ian’s Pizza, where the cheddar Mac N Cheese pizza, pictured here, is over-the-top perfection.
+Try Appleton Beer Factory in Appleton, which serves a Beer and Bacon Mac & Cheese Sandwich (yes, you read that right) or Ian’s Pizza, where the cheddar mac-n-cheese pizza is over-the-top perfection.
 Ian’s has locations not only in Madison and Milwaukee but also in Seattle and Denver.

 All that said, there are other destinations in the U.S. that will proudly claim they actually make the best cheddar.
 In Vermont, locally loved white cheddar forgoes annatto-based food coloring and can be found on menus across the state.
-Oregon, home to world-renowned Tillamook cheese, is a strong contender as well.
+Oregon, home to world-renowned Tillamook cheese, is also a strong contender.

 California, where Jack cheese was born, is your best bet for this mellow cheese, with the regular and pepper versions found on burgers and in grilled-cheese sandwiches across the state.
 (Though this cheese is, obviously, found pretty much everywhere.)

 To try something more unusual, head to Northern California to try dry Jack cheese, a sweet and nutty varietal that is only made in this region.
-You’ll often find it on salads, including kale offerings at Grand Lake Kitchen in Oakland and Za’s Lakefront in Tahoe City, and a Ceasars salad with anchovies at the Mendocino Hotel Restaurant, pictured here.
+You’ll often find it on salads, including kale offerings at Grand Lake Kitchen in Oakland and Za’s Lakefront in Tahoe City.
+Or go for the Caesar salad with anchovies at the Mendocino Hotel Restaurant.

 Consider the list of exemplary cheeses one finds in this category, starting with the ubiquitous mozzarella.
-Whether supermarket mozzarella, trendy burrata or mozzarella di bufala, this versatile cheese is a true staple in the U.S., not to mention worldwide (it was first made, of course, in Italy).
-Today, Americans consume about 11.57 pounds of mozzarella per capita per year, with the popularity of American pizza playing a big role in these numbers.
+Whether supermarket mozzarella, trendy burrata or mozzarella di bufala, this versatile cheese is a true staple in the U.S., not to mention worldwide.
+Today, Americans consume about 12.28 pounds of mozzarella per capita per year, with the popularity of American pizza playing a big role in these numbers.

 And that’s to say nothing of the other major cheeses that help make up this category: ricotta, provolone and parmesan.
 Sounds like a winning mix of cheeses to us.

-Obviously, mozzarella is a key ingredient in just about any type of pizza — from your 99-cent New York slice to the more artisanal wood-oven variety found in trendy cities across the country.
-Paired with sliced tomatoes, basil, olive oil and salt, it’s also a crucial part of the classic caprese salad.
+Obviously, mozzarella is a key ingredient in just about any type of pizza — from your three-dollar New York slice to the more artisanal wood-oven variety found in trendy cities.
+Paired with sliced tomatoes, basil, olive oil and salt, it’s also a crucial part of the classic Caprese salad.

-You can find both dishes in basically every corner of the U.S., though your best bet is to head to an authentic restaurant in one of the country’s history-rich Italian-American neighborhoods (Boston, Baltimore, San Diego, San Francisco and Cleveland have particularly thriving “Little Italy” communities).
+You can find both dishes in basically every corner of the U.S. But your best bet is to head to an authentic restaurant in one of the country’s history-rich Italian-American neighborhoods (Boston, Baltimore, San Diego, San Francisco and Cleveland have particularly thriving “Little Italy” communities).

 You’ll also find restaurants thinking outside the box with mozzarella.
-The recently opened Mozzarella Store, Pizza and Cafe in Chicago, for example, serves the cheese not just in pizza, but in a caprese panini, pictured here, and (yes) gelato.
+The Mozzarella Store, Pizza and Cafe in Chicago, for example, serves the cheese not just in pizza, but also in a Caprese panini, and (yes) gelato.

-This restaurant is also one of many across the country to spotlight burrata, a type of mozzarella made with cream, on its menu.
+This restaurant is also one of many nationwide to spotlight burrata, a type of mozzarella made with cream, on its menu.